MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 - The Graph connector does not currently support Apex based , territory-based sharing and sharing using personal groups from Salesforce.
 - There is a known bug in the Salesforce API that the Graph connector uses where the private org wide defaults for leads is not honored currently.
 - If a field has field level security (FLS) set for a profile, the Graph connector will not ingest that field for any profiles in that Salesforce org.
 Users will thus not be able to search on values for those fields, nor will it  show up in the results.
-- Any FLS set up will be honored during the Full syncs of the connector.
 - In the Manage Schema screen these common standard property names are listed once and the selection done to make them queryable, searchable and retrievable apply to all or none.
     - Name
     - Url